asciinema/asciinema/README.md

 Other installation options, including Homebrew and distro packages (Ubuntu, Fedora, Arch Linux, Gentoo), are [also available](https://asciinema.org/docs/installation).

+If you have Go development environment set up you can `go get github.com/asciinema/asciinema` to build asciinema and put the binary in `$GOPATH/bin/asciinema`.

 ### Building from source